XeroAPI/xero-node/README.md

 6. Typescript.
 This will aid in self-generated docs etc.

-# There are LOTS of // TODOs - Feel free to pick one off
+# There are LOTS of TODOs in code and on our Kanban board - Feel free to pick one off

-- [ ] Standard Error types
-	- We said there would be two (APIException, OAuthException)
-	- Make interfaces for them
-	- Need to throw these at the right time
-- [ ] Scopes
-- [ ] All Endpoints
-- [ ] Partner Auth
-- [ ] Public Sample App
-- [ ] Public App can take a call back URL
-- [ ] Partner Sample App
-- [ ] CI
-- [x] TSDoc